MichaelCurrin/jekyll-actions-quickstart/sample_site/choices.md

 ```
 {% endraw %}

+### Token

 The instructions require you to set the variable `JEKYLL_PAT` using your Personal Access Token.
-So you'll need to create in Github and then add it in the _Secrets_ sections of the repo settings - i.e. do not paste it directly in a version-controlled (public) file.

 {% raw %}
 ```